Econundrums/Satellite-Complexity/README.md

 Multiple R-squared:  0.6343,	Adjusted R-squared:  0.5758
 F-statistic: 10.84 on 4 and 25 DF,  p-value: 3.089e-05
 ```
 The "cat1" cluster is the only category statistically significant amongst the other 4 (the unlisted fourth cluster effects would be captured by the intercept, which isn't significant either).
-The F-statistic is a bit weaker due to the inclusion of two other insignificant variables, however the standard error and adj. r-squared have been lowered/increased slightly, suggesting that model is a (slightly) better fit than our original log-log model with just log_weight as the only explanatory variable (which doesn't seem to be very sensitive to the inclusion of the dummy variables when looking at its t-statistic and standard error).
-Overall, the model suggests that if a satellite can be fits into the
+The F-statistic is a bit weaker due to the inclusion of two other insignificant variables, however the standard error and adj. r-squared have been lowered/increased slightly, suggesting that model is a (slightly) better fit than our original log-log model with just log_weight as the only explanatory variable (which also doesn't seem to be very sensitive to the inclusion of the dummy variables when looking at its t-statistic and standard error).
+Overall, the model suggests that if a satellite bus is grouped within the first cluster, a 1% increase in the bus's weight will increase its T1 costs by ~0.64%.
+Thus, our "complexity factor"